bayerf42/Lox68k/doc/lox68k.md

 ### Lox running on the actual 68008 kit
-The executable is burnt into ROM (together with the Monitor code and the FFP library) and can [utilize the entire RAM for data](memorymap.md) and the kit's hardware like LCD, keyboard, sound, and terminal communication via the serial port.
+Both (debug and non-debug) executables are burnt into ROM (together with the Monitor code and the FFP library) and can [utilize the entire RAM for data](memorymap.md) and the kit's hardware like LCD, keyboard, sound, and terminal communication via the serial port.

 To build this version, load project `clox.prj` in *IDE68K* and build it.
 A hex file `clox.hex` is generated.
 Do the same with project `clox_dbg.prj` generating